Comprehensive Care in One Convenient Location

 If you cannot pay your patient balance in full, it may be possible to arrange a Payment Plan.
 The Department Manager or Billing Office can provide information about available monthly Payment Plans.

 Once all charges and payments have been posted to your account, if the amount you have paid exceeds the actual charges, you may be eligible for a refund.
 We routinely review accounts and will issue a refund when appropriate.

 If you request a refund, your account will be researched to determine whether there are any open balances.
 If so, the credit amount will be applied to those balances.
 If you have no other financial obligation to CMP, a refund will be processed.

-Please make sure you understand your insurance coverage, and if you are in an HMO, whether CMP is "in network."
-You may still be treated here if you have an out-of-network option or elect to be self-pay.
-If you have an out-of-network option, your eligibility for insurance coverage may decrease and your personal financial reponsibility may increase.
+Please make sure you understand your insurance coverage and, if you are in an HMO, whether CMP is "in network."
+You may still be treated here if you have an out-of-network option or elect to self-pay.
+If you have an out-of-network option, your eligibility for insurance coverage may decrease, and your personal financial responsibility may increase.
 We will attempt to verify your insurance eligibility and coverage prior to your visit, but we depend upon you to understand your insurance plan and the rules affecting coverage.

 If you have any open balances, you will be asked to pay them at the time of your visit.
 Our billing staff is available to answer any questions regarding your bill or insurance payments.

-It is critical that we have correct information about you to assure that your billing is accurate and complete.
-This information should include:
+It is critical that your information with us is up-to-date to ensure your billing is accurate and complete.
+This information should include the following: